View from the Master Bedroom

 I swam in this lap pool two mornings and felt very luxurious indeed.

 13. Notice that the colour palette for this house, greens, yellows, pinks, blues and lavenders were alternated throughout.
 This house feels happy, everywhere you go.

 The kitchen in this house is not white but the floors are Carrara and the countertops are Blue Pearl.
-I did not get a great photo so I'm not included it here.
+I did not get a great photo so I haven’t included it here.

 And here I am with Barbara (right) and her son Trevor having dinner at a fondue restaurant in downtown Portland.

 We had a fabulous time and thanks Barbara and her Mom for having me!